Tellusant/docs/articles-posts/strategy-grid.md

 To illustrate, here are two examples from the grid:

 ### Grid cell 22: Company productivity
-Most companies are not aware of their productivity in robust sense.
+Most companies are not aware of their productivity in a robust sense.
 Here we show a comparison of total factor productivity growth 2014-2024 for a few large companies.
 Total factor productivity contains all factors outside labor and capital productivity.
 It represents better management practices, innovations, new technology, and more.
 It is a crucial measure of a company's performance.
-If this is low, the company is just scaling labor and capital, not improving its practices.
+If this is low, the company is just scaling labor and capital, not advancing its practices.
+If it negative, the company is regressing.

 This bears repeating.
-Is the company just scaling, or is it improving.
-In the example, Microsoft shows improving practices over time, PepsiCo is slipping.
+Is the company just scaling, or is it advancing?
+In the example (with real data), Coca-Cola shows sharply advancing practices over time, PepsiCo is regressing.

 <p align="center">
 <img  src="assets/images/tellusant-strategy-grid-cell-22.svg" width="500" alt="Tellusant - Strategy grid cell 22">
 </p>

 ### Grid cell 31: Country risk
 Too much time is often spent looking at political risk.
 A better starting point is to understand the real economy risk and financial risk of a country.
-Below is an example for a few countries.
+Below is an example for larger countries (with real data).

 <p align="center">
 <img  src="assets/images/tellusant-strategy-grid-cell-31.svg" width="600" alt="Tellusant - Strategy grid cell 31">